Structure

 The structure of Master’s of Arts studies consists of 120 ECTS (or credits) to be completed over two years.
 They are broken down as follows:

-The strength of the programme rests in its four key specializations: gender studies, philosophy, studies of religion (or theology), and history.
-Over the course of the two years, students will be exposed to the phenomenon of Social Exclusion from the perspective of the four key areas of specialization.
-More on specializations can be found under the section Specialization.
+Over the two years, students will be exposed to the phenomenon of Social Exclusion from the perspective of the four key areas.
+More on the subject perspective can be found in this section.
 The structure for being admitted to the program Master of Theology looks fairly similar to the one of the Master of Arts, the only thing that differs is that the 10 ECTS of free courses should be a selective course within the Theology Department.

-At the end of the first year, students will be asked to declare their intention to which specialization they have chosen to specialize in.
-They will also be asked for their preliminary thoughts on a thesis topic which will help to determine supervision for their theses in the second year.
+At the end of the first year, students will be asked to submit their preliminary thoughts on a thesis topic which will help to determine supervision for their theses in the second year.
 Please note that the thesis topic can be changed in the future, and will be developed further during the second-year thesis seminar.
-The second year will consist of the remaining specialization courses, the master’s thesis (30 ECTS), the thesis seminar (5 ECTS) and possibly any remaining mandatory courses or free courses that were not completed during the first year of studies.

-For more information, kindly visit the ÅAU’s internal website (under Faculties-Faculty of Arts, Psychology and Theology (FHPT)- Materials and Guides and scroll down to the end of the page) to find Social Exclusion 2023-2034 Study Guide and Structure of the Master’s Program.
-You might also find it useful to check out the instruction videos on how to use Peppi or ÅAU’s tool to help you organize your studies, register for courses, book rooms and see your degree structure.
+For more information, kindly visit the ÅAU’s internal website.
+You might also find it useful to check out the instruction videos on how to use Peppi or ÅAU’s tool to help you organize your studies, register for courses, book rooms, and see your degree structure.